lpinheir/PSCymodule/README.md

 ## Installation 🎉

-Clone or download this repository to your local machine.
-Import the module by running the following command in PowerShell:
+1. Clone or download this repository to your local machine.1 Import the module by running the following command in PowerShell:
 `Import-Module .\MyApiModule.psm1`
 Set your Cymulate API key using the Connect-CymApi function: